Quick answer

 Final summary

-Binance vs MEXC for futures grid bot research is best approached as a structured comparison exercise.
+Binance vs MEXC for futures grid bots is best approached as a structured comparison exercise.
 Use affiliate links only after reviewing risk, fees, liquidity, security, and regional access.